vqacorruption/vqacorruption/README.md

 [TODO]

 To run the experiments, install the dependencies in the `requirements.txt` file.
-Currently, the experiments have been executed with
+Currently, the experiments have been executed with `transformers==4.49.0.dev0`.
+Due to compatibility issue, we suggest to downgrade to `transformers==4.48.2` when testing Phi 3.5

 ## License
 This project is licensed under the **Apache 2.0 license**.
 See [LICENSE](LICENSE) for more information.